Summary:

 - For full AI agents: Build clarity into every decision point — pricing, reviews, and comparisons that agents can parse easily.

-Segment your analytics so that AI sessions don’t distort customer insights.
-A surge in RAG scrapers shouldn’t make engagement look better than it is.
-Nor should AI agent purchases mislead marketing attribution.
-Segmentation protects truth.
+Segment your analytics so AI sessions don't distort customer insights.
+A surge in RAG scrapers shouldn't make engagement look better than it is, and AI agent purchases shouldn't mislead marketing attribution.
+Segmentation protects the truth.

 Human visitors seek confidence; AI visitors seek clarity.
-Teams that design for both — emotionally intuitive and machine-legible — will maintain discoverability and credibility as the web becomes more automated.
+Teams that design for both — emotionally intuitive and machine-legible — will hold onto discoverability and credibility as the web becomes more automated.

 The future belongs to those who can see clearly.